suiluj482/leanHelpers/README.md

 In big projects you often want to import all files of a directory.
 Lean doesn't yet have a buildin function for this.
 So this skript will look throuhg the project, and replace the content of every All.lean file with imports to all files in its directory.
 -- work in progress

+## build
+The helpers are written in Lean and build with nix
+'''
+nix build
+'''

+This results in executeables under result/bin/